divBis0/KodalySongDatabase/README.md

 To roll your own server, here's some basic (incomplete) instructions to start a local instance:

 Build latest:
-docker-compose run shell bundle update docker-compose build
+* docker-compose run shell bundle update
+* docker-compose build

 To run:
-docker-compose up web
+* docker-compose up web
-navigate to localhost:8080
+* Using a browser, navigate to localhost:8080